contao/docs/docs/manual/system/maintenance.en.md

 ### Indexing protected pages

-To allow the search of protected pages, you must first enable this feature in the [backend settings][BackendSettings].
+To allow the search of protected pages, you must first enable this feature in the [back end settings][BackendSettings].
 Use this feature very carefully and always exclude personalized pages from the search!

 {{% notice note %}}